TLara1/TLara1.github.io/_projects/24_project.md

 \begin{equation}
 u_i\left(r=a\right)=u^p_i
 \end{equation}
-where $a$ is the radius of the sphere, and the velocity far from the sphere takes the far-field unperturbed values,
+where $$a$$ is the radius of the sphere, and the velocity far from the sphere takes the far-field unperturbed values,
 \begin{equation}
 u_i\left(r\rightarrow\infty\right)=u^\infty_i.
 \end{equation}